- Specialty Services

 - Interventional Radiology

-Overseen by two board-certified specialists in emergency and critical care, the ICU is staffed by highly skilled, state-certified nurses who have a specific interest in critical care.
-Further, the majority of the ICU nursing staff at Hope VS has advanced training and certification, VTS(ECC).
+The ICU is overseen by two board-certified specialists in emergency and critical care.
+It is staffed by highly skilled, state-certified nurses who have a specific interest in critical care.
+The majority of the ICU nursing staff at Hope VS has advanced training in emergency and critical care.
+Many of these nurses have received specialty certification from the Academy of Veterinary Emergency and Critical Care Technicians .These nurses carry the additional designation VTS(ECC).
+(Please visit http://avecct.org/index for more details on this impressive certification—and the rigors of attaining it.)
+Developed with the goal of delivering the highest level of care hand-in-hand (and paw-in-hand) with the highest level of compassion, the Hope VS ICU delivers advanced medical care 24 hours a day, 7 days a week.has advanced training and certification, VTS(ECC).
 (Please visit http://avecct.org/index for more details on this impressive certification—and the rigors of attaining it.)

 Developed with the goal of delivering the highest level of care hand-in-hand (and paw-in-hand) with the highest level of compassion, the Hope VS ICU delivers advanced medical care 24 hours a day, 7 days a week.

-Lined with cages for cats and small dogs and with large, spacious runs (with heated floors) for bigger dogs, the ICU is uniquely capable of providing exceptional, focused, and personalized care.
+Located centrally within our hospital, the ICU is lined with cages for cats and small dogs and with large, spacious runs for bigger dogs.
+It is uniquely capable of providing exceptional, focused, and personalized care.

 The following is a brief list of the just some of the services provided and techniques used in the ICU:

 - Advanced invasive intravenous catheter placement, including triple lumens, peripherally inserted central catheters and arterial catheters